How Much Do TikTok Ads Cost?

 How Do TikTok Ads Compare to Other Platforms?

-Take a look at some benchmarks our social team pulled at the beginning of 2023 that span across industries, objectives and creative types:
+Take a look the benchmarks our paid media pulled this year for TikTok and Meta that span across industries, objectives and creative types:

 What does this mean for you?
 If your target audience is on TikTok and you have the budget and creative needed to test on this channel, then it’s 100% worth the test and has the potential to be a very successful and scalable channel for your business.